rhizome18/rhizome18.github.io/README.md

 **Hello from Pasadena, CA!**

+I think about life science, biotech, venture, & new scientific institutions.
+I enjoy all things sport and speed.

 I'm currently leading a project on molecular measurements in humans as a Research Fellow at Convergent Research: [Team profile](https://www.convergentresearch.org/team)

 My prior work has been in chemical biology, protein engineering, molecular neuroscience, and machine vision for animal behavior: